Agents send contracts. People sign.

 Do agents sign contracts?

-No. Agents prepare approved packets and send signing links.
-Recipients and required human parties sign in the browser.
+No. Agents send approved documents.
+People sign in the browser.

 Can I use custom templates?

 Yes.
-The API supports approved markdown templates, variables, required fields, metadata, and webhook URLs.
+You can use templates, variables, required fields, metadata, and webhooks.

 What gets stored?

-Status, structured signer fields, audit events, signed PDF bytes, PDF hashes, and completion timestamps.
+Status, signer fields, events, signed PDFs, hashes, and completion time.

 Is this only a dashboard?